 - If the student is not enrolled at least half-time, the student is NOT eligible to receive the Federal Direct Loans and institutional grant funding awarded, then the awards will be canceled by OSFA.

-- Students enrolled in Pre-Session only will subsequently have their Summer Cost of Attendance adjusted to reflect the shorter (three week) enrollment period prior to the first day of Pre-Session (May 16th ).
+- Students enrolled in Pre-Session only will subsequently have their Summer Cost of Attendance adjusted to reflect the shorter (three week) enrollment period prior to the first day of Pre-Session.
 Summer financial aid will be reduced accordingly.

 - Summer institutional grant funding will only be released to students’ Bursar’s Accounts when the student is enrolled in at least 6 UA summer units.
-Students not enrolled in a minimum of 6 UA units by June 1, 2016 will have their summer institutional grants canceled.
+Students not enrolled in a minimum of 6 UA units by date TBD will have their summer institutional grants canceled.